qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

     [parameter_name]=[parameter_type] [optional_values]

-Here is a list of all the parameter types that SEXTANTE supports in its scripts, their syntax and some examples.
+Here is a list of all the parameter types that are supported in processign scripts, their syntax and some examples.

 * ``raster``.
 A raster layer